We have a wide range facilities here at the zoo, including food outlets and indoor and outdoor play areas.

-The Brown Bear Café is open every day, 10 am to 5 pm (during the summer and reduced hours in the winter)!
+The Leaping Lemurs Restaurant is open every day 10 am to 5 pm during the summer (reduced hours during the winter)!

-You can even visit the Café if you’re not visiting the Zoo as it is conveniently located just outside the main entrance.
+You can even visit the restaurant if you’re not visiting the zoo as it is conveniently located in our new soft play building near the zoo entrance.

-The Brown Bear Café offers a selection of reasonably priced snacks and light lunches including soup, sandwiches, toasties and paninis.
+The Leaping Lemurs Restaurant offers a selection of hot and cold food (see our full menu here), including reasonably priced snacks and light lunches such as soup, sandwiches, toasties and paninis.
 Also available are a selection of hot and cold drinks, cakes, biscuits and sweets.
-Children’s lunch boxes are only £4.00 which include a sandwich, yoghurt, fruit, sweets, small chocolate bar, crisps and a drink.
+Children’s lunch boxes are only £4.00, and include a sandwich, yoghurt, fruit, sweets, small chocolate bar, crisps and a drink.

 Our ticket desk is located just inside the main entrance to the Zoo.

-Here you can purchase your Zoo tickets, as well as Handling Session tickets (£3 per person) and Feed the Lemurs tickets (£6 per person).
+Here you can purchase your zoo tickets, as well as animal handling session tickets (£3 per person) and lemur feed tickets (£6 per person).

-It is best to purchase these additional tickets as soon as you arrive to ensure you get the times you want!
+It is best to purchase your animal handling and lemur feed tickets as soon as you arrive to ensure you get the times you want!
 Unfortunately none of these sessions can be booked in advance.

 Our gift shop is located next to the ticket desk and stocks a range of cuddly toys, books, jewellery and lots of “pocket money” priced toys.